The Paper Cup Company: Awards and environmental strategy

-In addition to this, the Paper Cup Company actively supports the national Save A Cup campaign by promoting the recycling of paper cups.
+In addition to this, the Paper Cup Company actively supports the national "Save A Cup" campaign by promoting the recycling of paper cups.
 Following its success and dedication to environmental sustainability, the company has been considered to represent the United Kingdom in the European Business Awards for the environment.

 Media coverage

 On Monday 16 January 2012 the company appeared on television for the first time, featuring on the BBC One regional programme Inside Out.
 The programme centred on individuals who had been made redundant and had remarkably proceeded to establish successful businesses in the North West of England during times of economic hardship.

-September 2015 the company built the largest paper cup in the world, although constructed on a wooden frame, it was paper on the outside, the paper was supplied by James Cropper, who not only re-cycle paper cups back into paper, but have also had there paper used in the construction of paper cups.
+September 2015 the company built the largest paper cup in the world, although constructed on a wooden frame, it was paper on the outside, the paper was supplied by James Cropper, who not only recycle paper cups back into paper, but have also had their paper used in the construction of paper cups.

-The Cup was yellow to celebrate the Tour of Britain cycle race going through Clitheroe, the cup was officially measured and by surveyor from Sunderland and Peacock 3m in diameter, 4.7m tall, if filled with water it would have held over 10 tons of water.
+The cup was yellow to celebrate the Tour of Britain cycle race going through Clitheroe.
+The cup was officially measured and by surveyor from Sunderland and Peacock 3m in diameter, 4.7m tall; if filled with water it would have held over 10 tons.